Recommended Technology Books (for modern citizens)

 The Pentium Chronicles (2005) Bob Colwell

-that broke all technical boundaries by being the first to try an out-of order, speculative super-scalar architecture in a
+undertaking that broke all technical boundaries by being the first to try an out-of order, speculative super-scalar architecture in a microprocessor.
+In refreshingly

-a storage room jimmied open with a credit card, to a marketing presentation using shopping carts, he takes readers through events
+architectural planning in a storage room jimmied open with a credit card, to a marketing presentation using shopping carts, he takes readers through events from the

 (Bob Colwell was Intel's chief IA32 architect through the Pentium II, III, and 4 microprocessors.
 He now writes in the